DocBohn/CowPi_stdio/README.md

   is slower than chaining `Serial.print`/`println` calls.
   The `Serial.print` and `Serial.println` statements in the first snippet require 276µs (±4µs) to execute, and the `printf` statement in the second snippet requires 212µs (±4µs) to execute.
+- Unsurprisingly, the display modules will demand a little more memory.
+  Some display modules, such as scrolling text on the LED dot matrix display will demand a significant fraction of the available memory.
+  You are unlikely to save much memory by implementing the equivalent functionality without the stdio framework.

 ## Limitations